AsheraCordova/ConstraintLayout/README.md

 Method        | Description
 ------------- | -------------
-state[0-3]    | Method to be used when the number of states are greater than 2 state[Yes|No] | Method to be used when the number of states is 2. hide and show methods are provided which triggers visibility change.
+state[0-3]    | Method to be used when the number of states are greater than 2 state[Yes/No] | Method to be used when the number of states is 2. hide and show methods are provided which triggers visibility change.